xhavli/ISA24_NetStat/README.md

 [fe80::cd51:4265:e3ea:8725]:0                       <-> [ff02::1:ff4f:599e]:0                               icmpv6      0      0        86     1
 ```

-### Output details
+### Output Details

-First line of output show how manny connections was captured in current refresh time
+First line of output show how many connections was captured in current refresh time and how many is displaying

 #### ICMP